ESWAR2705/Data-Visualization-Rice-University/README.md

   1. Gain hands-on experience working with multiple dictionaries as well as searching the web for information about specific features of a package.
   2. Performing cleaning and unifying multiple sets of data.
+  3. Visualizing the dataset using Pygal Library and simultaneously developing a better undertanding about the dataset.

 </p>